shearwavesplitter/AlpEventDownloader/README.md

-# AlpEventDownloader 1.2
+# AlpEventDownloader 1.3

-## Requires python version 2.7

 ## About

 This script/functions act as a wrapper for the new fdsnws_fetch.
 Its main purpose is to list the stations and events for which data is missing or incomplete.

-Arclink_fetch is now depreciated but can still can be still enabled in download_events_functions.py.
+Arclink_fetch no longer functions

 ### Advantages
 * Allows restricted data to be downloaded